Industrial Hemp Testing

 In 2015, The Minnesota Industrial Hemp Development Act (IHDA) was passed and it is now law.
 Minnesota Statutes 18K defined the legal parameters of industrial hemp Hemp sativa L. Under this definition, Hemp sativa L. with a delta-9 tetrahydrocannabinol (THC) content of 0.3% by dry weight or less is legal under the Minnesota IHDA.

 In 2016, the Minnesota Industrial Hemp Pilot Program (IHPP) was established by the Minnesota Department of Agriculture (MDA) under the 2014 U.S. Farm Bill (Public Law 113-79).
-Since then, program participants have been growing and cultivating industrial hemp to meet the MDA’s research criteria.
+Since then, program participants have been growing and processing industrial hemp to meet the MDA’s research goals.